-Consult with Bee Advocate and School Officials.
+• Consult with Bee Advocate and School Officials.
 Take into consideration all points listed in Bee Advocate section, safety, and the health of the bee colony when selecting a space.

-Top Bar Hive or Lanstroth Hive
+Lanstroth Hive

-Consult with Bee Advocate and School Officials.
+• Consult with Bee Advocate and School Officials.
 Take into consideration all points listed in Bee Advocate section, safety, and the health of the bee colony when selecting a space.